intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama3_llamacpp_ollama_quickstart.md

 **After above steps, you should have created a conda environment, named `llm-cpp` for instance and have llama.cpp binaries in your current directory.**

-**Now you can use these executable file by standard llama.cpp usage.**
+**Now you can use these executable files by standard llama.cpp usage.**

 #### 1.2 Download Llama3

 There already are some GGUF models of Llama3 in community, here we take [Meta-Llama-3-8B-Instruct-GGUF](https://huggingface.co/lmstudio-community/Meta-Llama-3-8B-Instruct-GGUF) for example.

-Suppose you have downloaded a [Meta-Llama-3-8B-Instruct-Q4_K_M.gguf] model from [Meta-Llama-3-8B-Instruct-GGUF](https://huggingface.co/lmstudio-community/Meta-Llama-3-8B-Instruct-GGUF) and put it under <model_dir>.
+Suppose you have downloaded a [Meta-Llama-3-8B-Instruct-Q4_K_M.gguf](https://huggingface.co/lmstudio-community/Meta-Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-Q4_K_M.gguf) model from [Meta-Llama-3-8B-Instruct-GGUF](https://huggingface.co/lmstudio-community/Meta-Llama-3-8B-Instruct-GGUF) and put it under `<model_dir>`.

 #### 1.3 Run Llama3 on Intel GPU using llama.cpp